pictoune/pictoune.github.io/index.md

 To implement spaced repetition effectively, we turn to Anki, a free flashcard application that optimizes the learning process by automatically scheduling reviews based on your performance.
 Anki ensures that you review your flashcards just at the right time to maximize retention.

 ### 2.3.
 AnkiLingoFlash: a Web Extension for Automatically Creating Clever Flashcards
+#### 2.3.1 Why should you adopt AnkiLing Flash?
 While Anki is powerful, creating flashcards manually can still be tedious.
 This is where AnkiLingoFlash comes in.
 AnkiLingoFlash is a browser extension designed to make flashcard creation effortless and quick.
 It uses artificial intelligence to instantly generate quality cards from any word or phrase you select on a web page.

-## Step-by-Step User Experience
+Whether you're a beginner or aiming for fluency, this method will transform how you learn languages.
+Start today and watch your language skills take off! 🚀📚🌍

+#### 2.3.3 Which languages are currently supported?
+AnkiLingoFlash supports a variety of languages, including English 🇬🇧, French 🇫🇷, Spanish 🇪🇸, German 🇩🇪, Italian 🇮🇹, Portuguese 🇵🇹, and Danish 🇩🇰.

+AnkiLingoFlash offers a limited number of free flashcards to get started.
+After that, you can use your own OpenAI API key, which is very cost-effective (a dollar can generate thousands of flashcards).

+## 3. How do we use AnkiLingoFlash?

 Here’s how AnkiLingoFlash works in practice: